ArtemLazarchuk/Ivy-Examples/project-demos/opperai/README.md

 Ivy is a web framework for building interactive web applications using C# and .NET.

+## Description

+OpperAI Chat is an AI-powered chat application with Opper.ai integration, featuring a custom C# SDK, model selection, and conversation context management.

 ## Interactive Example For AI Chat with Opper.ai

 This example demonstrates AI-powered chat functionality using [Opper.ai](https://docs.opper.ai) integrated with Ivy.
 Since Opper.ai doesn't have an official C# SDK, this example includes a complete implementation of the Opper.ai API client (OpperDotNet).